 The fair is divided into three main sections: the BAB Pavillion in the centre showcasing Bahrain Across Borders, galleries, and general entry artists.
 A noticeable aspect in all three sections was the presence of strong female artists: FAD presents a round-up of highlights and favourites.

-Back for its second edition, the BAB pavillion showcased works by local Bahraini artists and craftsmen who were selected by an expert curatorial panel.
+Back for its third edition, the BAB pavillion showcased works by local Bahraini artists and craftsmen who were selected by an expert curatorial panel.
 Amongst these is Hala Kaiksow, a prominent young weaver and designer who joined creative forces with architectural collective Bahraini-Danish to create an impressive tall narrow structure that visitors are invited to enter from one side and wind their way through a cocoon of nearly 100 metres of hand-woven cotton fabric, exiting on the other side.

 I briefly catch up with Hala, who tells me that she really wanted to create a space that was